RomeoManoela/py-git/README.md

 github: https://github.com/RomeoManoela/py-git
-# minipygit
+# minipygit (py-git)

 A mini version control system written in Python, inspired by Git.

 ## Overview

 minipygit is a lightweight version control system that implements the core functionality of Git.
-It's designed to be simple, educational, and functional for basic version control needs.
+It's designed to be simple and functional for basic version control needs.

 ## Features